Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Additional Simulation Results on the Iraq-based scenario

-\paragraph{H\'ajek estimator.} Motivated by the good performance of the H\'ajek estimator shown in \cref{app_fig:res_sims_largeM}, we also investigate the coverage probability of the 95\% confidence interval as described in Appendix~\ref{app_sec:hajek}.
-The rows of \cref{app_fig:hajek_cover} show the coverage results for increasingly small regions, i.e., $B_1=[0,1]^2, B_2=[0, 0.5]^2$, and $B_3=[0.75, 1]^2$, whereas the columns show the results for increasingly long observed time series ($T = 200, 400, 500$).
+Motivated by the good performance of the H\'ajek estimator shown in \cref{fig:5res3_estimates}, we also investigate the coverage probability of the 95\% confidence interval as described in Appendix~\ref{app_sec:hajek}.
+The rows of \cref{app_fig:sims_iraq_hajek_cover} show the coverage results for increasingly small regions, whereas the columns show the results for increasingly long observed time series ($T = 200, 400, 500$).
 Different colors correspond to the coverage results under interventions taking place over $M = 1$ (black), $3$ (green), $7$ (red), and $30$ (blue) time periods.
-We find that the coverage is above 85\% for all cases, even when an intervention takes place over 30 time periods.
-As expected, the coverage is higher for smaller values of $M$, since these correspond to lower-uncertainty situations.
-We also find that the coverage is lower for smaller regions, a phenomenon we do not observe for the IPW estimator.
+We find that the coverage is above 90\% for all combinations of $T$ and $\lag$ for the two largest regions, even when an intervention takes place over 30 time periods.
+We find that the coverage is lower for the smallest region.